Sept. 7: Wrapping Up Our First Units

 Welcome back to school, everyone!
 I'm excited to be your social studies teacher this year.
 Social Studies is my favorite subject, and by the end of the year, it just may be your favorite subject too.

 In 6th grade Social Studies, we’ll be learning about all of world history.
 We’ll start with Paleolithic hunters and gatherers and move all the way to modern day current events.
-We’ll be studying Mesopotamia, Egypt, Greece, Rome, China, Africa, the Americas, India, and World Religions before our winter break.
-In January we’ll pick up where we left off: the Middle Ages, Renaissance, Imperialism, Revolutions, Industrialism, the 20th Century, and the Modern World.
+We’ll be studying Mesopotamia, Egypt, Greece, Rome, China, other ancient cultures, and World Religions before our winter break.
+In January we’ll pick up where we left off, studying the Middle Ages, the Renaissance, Imperialism, Revolutions, Industrialism, the 20th Century, and the Modern World.

 Feel free to contact me anytime throughout the year with questions, comments, or concerns.
 The easiest and quickest way to get a prompt reply is to contact me by email at firstname.lastname@example.org

 Our first unit tests are coming up this Wednesday.
 Check the "study" tab above for test prep sheets.